xaviermerino/ArcFace/README.md

 ## 🖥️ Server

+Note: You must be part of the sudoers to run the code below without `sudo`.
+See here for [details](https://docs.docker.com/engine/install/linux-postinstall/).

 To launch the backend, you need to use the `server.sh` script.
-You must be part of the sudoers to run the code below without `sudo`.
-See here for [details](https://docs.docker.com/engine/install/linux-postinstall/).

 Some options available are shown in the table below: